 What social media channels should your brand be present on?

-Almost everyone is on a social media but that doesn’t mean that your target group is on every social media channel.
+Almost everyone is on a social media platform but that doesn’t mean that your target group is on every social media channel.
 Of course, Facebook is a must.
 That’s because there’s 1.4bn daily users, which is too great of an opportunity to miss out on.
 The other services aren’t obligatory, but it’s good to be present on Instagram because of its visual power and Twitter because of its popularity in the US and opportunities for real-time marketing.
 Your presence on Pinterest, Tumblr, and other smaller social media channels depends on your target group.
 If they’re there, you should consider creating brand profiles there too.
 If not, why bother?
 You’ll just waste time and resources.

 Another important aspect of social media in your communication strategy is, well, communication.
 Having a dialogue.
 Your presence there shouldn’t be limited to posting offers or even funny images.
 Ask your audience questions and reply to their comments.
 Be there for them, entertain them, and bring them value.